-Jojoba is an ideal carrier for essential oils, particularly when oils are used topically because jojoba oil is similar to the skin’s natural oil.
-This similarity helps jojoba travel through the skin without clogging pores.
+Jojoba Oil is an ideal carrier for essential oils because it is similar to the skin’s natural oil.
+It is hypoallergenic, antibacterial; moisturizing; and won’t clog pores.

-Even though the MigreLief Migraines Stick is packaged in a photo-protective amber bottle to protect the oils, we recommend storing in a cool place away from direct sunlight.
+The MigreLief Comfort Stick is packaged in a photo-protective amber bottle to protect the oils, however we recommend storing in a cool place away from direct sunlight.

-CAUTION: FOR EXTERNAL USE ONLY.
+CAUTION - FOR EXTERNAL USE ONLY.
 Avoid contact with eyes.
 Keep out of reach of children.
-Avoid contact with eyes.
 Wash hands after handling.
-If pregnant or lactating, or have a medical condition, consult your healthcare practitioner before using.

 Collins S. Aromatherapy: Can you smell relief?
 WebMM. https://www.webmd.com/pain-management/news/20181213/aromatherapy-can-you-smell-relief.
 Published 2018.
 Accessed January 20, 2019.